nvidia-holoscan/holoscan-sdk/docs/holoscan_create_distributed_app.md

 - **HOLOSCAN_UCX_PORTS** : This defines the preferred port numbers for the SDK when specific ports for UCX communication need to be predetermined, such as in a Kubernetes environment.
 If the distributed application requires three ports (UCX receivers) and the environment variable is unset, the SDK chooses three unused ports sequentially from the range 10000~32767.
 Specifying a value, for example, `HOLOSCAN_UCX_PORTS=10000`, results in the selection of ports 10000, 10001, and 10002.
 Multiple starting values can be comma-separated.
 The system increments from the last provided port if more ports are needed.
 Any unused specified ports are ignored.

 - **HOLOSCAN_UCX_SOURCE_ADDRESS** : This environment variable specifies the local IP address (source) for the UCX connection.
-This variable is especially beneficial when a node has multiple network interfaces, enabling the user to determine which one should be utilized for establishing a UCX client (UCXTransmitter).
+This variable is especially beneficial when a node has multiple network interfaces, enabling the user to determine which one should be utilized for establishing a UCX client (UcxTransmitter).
 If it is not explicitly specified, the default address is set to `0.0.0.0`, representing any available interface.

 #### UCX-specific environment variables
 Transmission of data between fragments of a multi-fragment application is done via the [Unified Communications X (UCX)](https://openucx.readthedocs.io) library, a point-to-point communication framework designed to utilize the best available hardware resources (shared memory, TCP, GPUDirect RDMA, etc).
 UCX has many parameters that can be controlled via environment variables.
 A few that are particularly relevant to Holoscan SDK distributed applications are listed below: